News

 Becca Randell, Mental Health Lead for Health Innovation Kent Surrey Sussex, said: “Continued innovation in this area is going to be vital.
 The Health Innovation Network creates national impact through local change and a focus on innovation, and by working together the three South East networks have been able to look at the art of the possible to support healthcare teams in our region.”

-If you would like more information about the horizan scan resources please contact the NHS England South East team.
+If you would like more information about the horizan scan resources or access to the workshop recordings, please contact the NHS England South East team.

 Related news